 Resources for Researchers

-- The Structural Birth Defects Working Group, coordinated by the DBGT Branch, promotes collaboration among NIH-funded investigators whose research spans basic, translational, and clinical approaches to understanding the developmental biology and genetics of structural birth defects.
+- The DBSVB coordinates the Birth Defects Initiative, which promotes collaboration among NIH-funded investigators whose research spans basic, translational, and clinical approaches to understanding the developmental biology and genetics of structural birth defects.

 - The Association of University Centers on Disabilities (AUCD) is an organization that supports and promotes a national network of university-based interdisciplinary programs, including the NICHD-funded Intellectual and Developmental Disabilities (IDD) Research Centers.
 The AUCD provides technical assistance, communication support, advocacy, and other assistance to researchers and professionals involved in the organization.